ashsifat/dynamixel_controller-p2/README.md

 # dynamixel_controller-p2
-The mdifoed dynamixel_controller for protocol 2 position and current control
+The modified dynamixel_controller for protocol 2 position and current control